 - hip bone (pelvis)

 - upper arm bone (humerus)

-People with cancer can live for years after learning they have bone metastases.
-This is one of the most common and treatable places for cancer to spread.
+Many people with cancer can live for years after learning they have bone metastases.
+Bone is a common and treatable place for cancer to spread.

 Important Point: Cancer can also start in the bone marrow.
 Cancers that start in the bone are different from cancers that spread to the bone.

 Find information on cancer that starts in the bone: Bone Cancer

 Find information on cancer that starts in the bone marrow: Multiple Myeloma